 The most personalised form of ABM, usually only reserved for your Tier 1 accounts - be they existing clients which you wish to grow or retain or new logos that you are looking to acquire.
 Highly customised programs with deep dive account research and high use of data-inspired creativity to create the emotional connection with the relevant personas within the account.

-One key difference between One-to-many and any kind of One-to-few, One-to-one ABM programme, is the level of research that you're going to carry out.
+One key difference between One-to-many and any kind of One-to-few, One-to-one ABM program, is the level of research that you're going to carry out.

 Remember, One-to-many is little to no personalisation, whereas you need to dig deep and carry out research at the industry level, at the account level that you're looking to target [for One-to-one or few]. - Declan Mulkeen, CMO at Strategic IC